 - Stir through the vinegar, sugar, salt and pepper and leave to simmer until the quantity is reduced in volume by half.

-- Cut the pre-cooked eggplant into large chunks and add with the olives, capers and pine nuts and simmer for 2 – 3 minutes.
+- Cut the pre-cooked eggplant into large chunks and add with the olives, capers, pine nuts and Aleppo chilli flakes and simmer for 2 – 3 minutes.

 - Warm the baked ricotta drizzled with a little olive oil in a preheated 200 c oven for 10 – 15 minutes.